What’s the best time to post on Facebook in 2019? Simply put: when your audience will see it.

 4. Is There a Best Time to Post on Facebook for Likes?

-Which day of the week offers the best opportunity for likes?
-Wednesday, according to the study.
-Traffic steadily increases leading up to the middle of the week and then dwindles off again heading into the weekend.
+Wednesday offers the best opportunity for likes, according to the study Traffic steadily increases leading up to the middle of the week and then dwindles off again heading into the weekend.

-However, KISSMetrics also says that just because activity peaks at certain times, that doesn’t mean those times are best for you to post.
+However, just because activity peaks at certain times, that doesn’t mean those times are best for you to post.
 Always test your marketing efforts and check your analytics to see what works best for your brand.

 5. Is the Best Time to Post on Instagram on Saturday?

-An aggregation of studies on the best times to post on social media found that the best time to post on Instagram is some time during the week.
+An aggregation of studies on the best times to post on social media found that the best time to post on Instagram is some time during the week, and for Instagram, Friday is the best day.

 As always, though, it’s best to conduct your own research.
 Check your analytics reports to find out which posting times give you the best engagements.